VAR-META-Tech/alkahest-mocks/alkahest-docs-new/Writing Arbiters (pt 1 - On-chain Arbiters).md

 The key difference between examples:

-- **Computational validation** (StringCapitalizer): Focus on algorithmic verification of data transformations
+- **Computational validation** (StringCapitalizer): Demonstrates algorithmic verification of data transformations
-- **Attestation bridging** (GameWinner): Focus on verifying external attestations and applying conditional logic
+- **Attestation bridging** (GameWinner): Demonstrates verification of external attestations with conditional logic

 ## Asynchronous arbiters

-Asynchronous arbiters handle validation that cannot be completed in a single transaction, such as time-delayed verification or multi-party consensus.
+Asynchronous arbiters handle validation that cannot be completed in a single transaction.
+They maintain internal state across multiple transactions and only return true from `checkObligation` once a multi-step process has been completed.

-### Example 3: MajorityVoteArbiter - Multi-party Consensus
+### Example 3: MajorityVoteArbiter - Multi-transaction State Accumulation

-This example demonstrates an asynchronous arbiter that requires multiple authorized voters to reach consensus on whether an obligation satisfies requirements.
+This example demonstrates how to write an arbiter that accumulates state over multiple transactions before making a validation decision.
+It uses voting as an example of a process that requires multiple interactions before completion.

-**Pattern illustrated**: Multi-party validation where decisions are made through voting over multiple transactions, allowing time for review and deliberation.
+**Pattern illustrated**: Multi-transaction validation where the arbiter stores intermediate state and only approves obligations after a defined process reaches completion.
+The validation logic spans multiple transactions with state persistence between them.

 ```solidity
 contract MajorityVoteArbiter is IArbiter {